Kevin Williams (wide receiver, born 1971)

-Kevin Ray Williams, Jr. (born January 25, 1971) is a former American football wide receiver in the National Football League (NFL) for the Dallas Cowboys, Arizona Cardinals, Buffalo Bills and San Francisco 49ers.
-He played college football at the University of Miami.
+Kevin Ray Williams, Jr. (born January 25, 1971) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Dallas Cowboys, Arizona Cardinals, Buffalo Bills and San Francisco 49ers.
+He played college football for the Miami Hurricanes, earning first-team All-American honors in 1991.

-Early years
+Early life

 Williams attended Franklin D. Roosevelt High School (Dallas), where he averaged 17.1 yards every time he touched the ball.
 As a senior in 1988, he split time between running back and wide receiver, tallying 100 carries for 995 yards, 10 rushing touchdowns, 36 receptions for 757 yards, 3 punt returns for touchdown and 2 kickoff returns for touchdown.

 He finished his high school career with 111 receptions for 1,997 yards (17.9-yard average), 117 carries for 1,339 rushing yards (11.4-yard average), 21 receiving touchdowns, 14 rushing touchdowns and 10 return touchdowns.
 He averaged 25.6 yards per kickoff returns and 33.2 yards per punt return.

 College career

 Williams accepted a football scholarship from the University of Miami, where he was the fastest player (4.28 seconds in the 40 yards) in some of college football most talented teams.
 As a redshirt freshman in 1990, he was the team's kickoff and punt returner.
 He registered 10 kickoff returns for 231 yards (23.1-yard average), 13 punt returns for 177 yards (13.6-yard average) and 4 receptions for 64 yards.

 As a sophomore, he had a breakout season, posting 1,183 all-purpose yards, 36 punt returns for 560 yards (15.6-yard average) and 3 touchdowns, 10 kickoff returns for 185 yards (18.5-yard average), 21 receptions for 330 yards and 3 touchdowns.

 He had 3 consecutive games with punt returns for touchdowns, setting a school record and one shy of the NCAA record.
 Against Penn State University, he totaled 217 return yards (152 yards in punt returns) on seven attempts, including a 91-yard punt return for a touchdown (school record).

 He was named the Big East special teams player of the year and received first-team All-American and All-Big East honors.
 He was a part of the Hurricane's 1991 National Championship team.

 As a junior, he struggled with ankle and knee injuries, including the fact that several opponents chose not to kick to him.
 He recorded 29 punt returns for 302 yards (10.4-yard average), 4 kickoff returns for 82 yards (20.5-yard average), 40 receptions (fourth on the team) for 457 yards, 2 receiving touchdowns and a 68-yard pass completion for a touchdown.
-He declared for the NFL Draft after the season.
+He declared for the NFL draft after the season.